Shifting Gears with ShiftUp

 Jake Terrell is now completing MITO's New Zealand Certificate in Automotive Engineering - Heavy Vehicle

-Chris Murphy the Supervising Managing Director at Steve Murphy Limited takes all new students and potential employees on the ShiftUp® journey because of the on-job training and essential learning they receive from the programme.
-“ShiftUp® is super beneficial to students, it is a great way for students to navigate through these processes and give them the first look and understanding into the industry.
-It is a great first step and something we get all new students to complete.”
+Chris Murphy, Supervising Managing Director at Steve Murphy Limited, sees value in taking students on the ShiftUp journey because of the on-job training and essential learning they receive from the programme.
+“ShiftUp is super beneficial to students, it is a great way for them to get a first look and understanding of the industry.
+With us, they spend a day a fortnight out in the trucks with the rest of the time spent in the workshop and one a day week they do their theory work for the micro-credential.”

 The road transport industry employs over 50,000 New Zealanders and offers several career opportunities – including driving, servicing trucks, transporting goods, warehousing distribution, logistics and administration services.
 The ShiftUp® Road Transport Micro-credential is a great way for secondary students to try the industry, step into employment and continue their learning journey.